 AutoCorrect is built into most word processor and devices; Global AutoCorrect is a specialist tool that can be used for all writing purposes on a Windows computer.

 Some learners with handwriting or spelling difficulties find that dictating to the computer or device can be a fast and effective method of writing and interacting with the device.
 Speech recognition has improved enormously in recent years and is now much more accurate, more forgiving of accents, and does not require training.
 It is now a much more realistic prospect for learners with dyslexia.

 Speech recognition is built in free to all modern devices: iPads, Android, Chromebooks and Windows.
 Most of these speech recognition tools (e.g. Siri on iPad; Google Voice Typing; Cortana) require an Internet connection.
 Windows speech recognition and Dragon NaturallySpeaking for Windows do not require an internet connection.

 Visit CALL Scotland's Speech Recognition web pages to find out more about speech recognition.

-Many learners have difficulty remembering and organising and digital calendars and reminders can be very helpful, for example, to have the school timetable to hand, or for reminders about homework.
+Many learners have difficulty with memory and organisation.
+Digital calendars and reminders can be very helpful, for example, to have the school timetable to hand, or for reminders about homework.

 Some learners find it helpful to use the 'digital assistants' like Siri on the iPad, Cortana on Windows, and Google Now to give spoken instructions to devices to add events and reminders.

-Pupils who experience dyslexia can find it difficult to organise their thoughts and ideas in a logical and structured way, particularly when it comes to writing activities such as essay writing.
+Pupils with dyslexia can find it difficult to organise their thoughts and ideas in a logical and structured way, particularly when it comes to writing activities such as essay writing.

 Mind mapping is a simple but effective way to organise and understand information.
-They can help pupils, by using visual prompts, to structure to their thoughts, which can be transferred to short sentences, paragraphs and extended writing.
+By using visual prompts, they can help pupils structure their thoughts which can then be transferred to short sentences, paragraphs and extended writing.